-But some users may feel it less comfortable compared to Galaxy Buds Live.
+But some users may feel it is less comfortable compared to Galaxy Buds Live.

 Galaxy Buds Pro improved water-resistant and has an IPX7 rating, which means Galaxy Buds Pro is waterproof and can be submerged in water at a depth of one meter for 30 minutes.
-This matches water-resistant of Jabra Elite Sport, which is one of the best sports earbuds.
+This matches the water-resistance of Jabra Elite Sport, which is one of the best sports earbuds.

 So, it is safe to wear the Galaxy Buds Pro when exercising in the rain.
 Or if you accidentally drop the earbuds to the washing basin, Galaxy Buds Pro should survive easily.

 Please note, the water-proofing rating is only for the buds, not for the charging case.

 Anyway, the IPX7 rating is probably the most welcomed new feature of Galaxy Buds Pro for the gym and running guys.

 Ambient sound mode let you be aware of the background noise when you are listening with the earbuds.
 The background sound is passed to your ear through the microphones.